isabella82828/Hand-Healer/README.md

 # Handy Healer

-Objective: to assist severe burn victims who have undergone an amputation, by providing precise and gentle movements necessary for ongoing wound management, such as applying topical creams.
+The Handy Healer is an EMG-controlled prosthetic device, leveraging muscle signals to provide intuitive and precise movements for burn victims who have undergone amputation.
+This control mechanism ensures that the user can manage wound care tasks independently and with ease.